In this article, we take a closer look at what Instagram Feed posts are, how to create, publish, and make them work for your brand.

 Google Remarketing ads are a way to connect with people who previously interacted with your website or mobile app.
 It allows you to strategically position your ads in front of these audiences as they browse Google or its partner websites, thus helping you remind those audiences to make a purchase.

-What kinds of Google Remarketing campaigns can I choose from?
+Types of Google Remarketing campaigns

 If you are running an online store powered by Shopify, BigCommerce or WooCommerce, you can run one of these campaign types: